YonatanLeulseged/TicketViewer/README.md

-This is a ticket viewer that connects to Zendesk's API it can:
+This is a ticket viewer that uses Zendesk's API it can:

 • Request tickets from your account